daronphang/coding_resources/docker/images.md

-FROM          Sets base/parent image (must start with FROM) COPY          Copies files from <src> to path <dest> of container, can be file or folder name RUN           Default is run in shell /bin/sh -c; need to change on Windows ARG           Instructions support variables, referenced with ${variable_name}, may precede FROM CMD           Runs after container is created
+FROM          Sets base/parent image (must start with FROM) COPY          Copies files from <src> to path <dest> of container, can be file or folder name RUN           Default is run in shell /bin/sh -c; need to change on Windows ARG           Instructions support variables, referenced with ${var} or $var, may precede FROM CMD           Runs after container is created
-LABEL         Adds metadata to an image, key-value pair EXPOSE        Assumes TCP by default; informs Docker that container listens on specified network ports at runtime ENV           Environment variables, key-value pairs, noted with ${var} or $var ADD           Copies new files, directories or URLs from <src> and adds them to filesystem of image at path <dest>
+LABEL         Adds metadata to an image, key-value pair EXPOSE        Assumes TCP by default; informs Docker that container listens on specified network ports at runtime ENV           Environment variables, key-value pairs ADD           Copies new files, directories or URLs from <src> and adds them to filesystem of image at path <dest>
 ENTRYPOINT    Allows to configure container that will run as an executable VOLUME        Creates a mount point and marks it as holding externally mounted volumes